Lukasdotcom/fantasy-manager/README.md

 ## Production or Installation

-There are 2 options to run this Sqlite and Mariadb.
-If you are unsure I would recommend sqlite it is faster.
-If you would like to install this without docker-compose you can use the [Dockerless](#dockerless) version.
-After these steps follow the [post-installation guide](#post-installation)
+There are 2 options to run this with and without docker.
+If you are unsure I would recommend docker it is easier.
+If you would like to install this without docker you can use the [Dockerless](#dockerless) version.
+After installing with either process follow the [post-installation guide](#post-installation)

 ### Sqlite